Behind David Letterman's Favorite Song, "Everlong," by Dave Grohl & Foo Fighters « American Songwriter

 After recording a raw demo of it himself on which he played all the instruments, he recorded it with the band for their second album.
 With Gil Norton producing, they recorded at Grandmaster Studios (formerly The Bijou) at the corner of Sunset & Cahuenga in Hollywood.
 The Colour and The Shape came out in the Summer of 1997.

-“That song has always meant something incredibly personal and intimate to me and my family,” Dave said.
+“That song has always meant something incredibly personal and intimate to me and my family,” Letterman said.

-After their first passionate and incendiary performance of the song, Dave said, “That’s what’s causing global warming.”
+After the first Foo Fighter’s incendiary performance of the song on his show, Dave remarked, “That’s what’s causing global warming.”

 They performed it again on February 21, 2000, which was Letterman’s first night back after the night Dave returned after being gone from TV for several months recovering from heart surgery.